Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

 Now that you have modified the website's stylesheet, you will go on to modify the custom Next.js `App` component of your blog to wrap the application in a header and footer with the `Layout` component you created.
-In Next.js, a custom app component is used to add a persistent layout to app pages and to add global CSS to your app.
+In Next.js, a custom app component is used to add a consistent layout to app pages and to add global CSS to your app.
 You can learn more about it from the [Custom App page of the Next.js documentation](https://nextjs.org/docs/advanced-features/custom-app).

 Modify `_app.js` in `squidex-blog/pages` to have the the following content: